Toni-d-e-v/-idena-win-node-updater/README.md

 DNA Donation address: 0x3158ef188df5bbb6e969e8e4208fb68014207441
 # HOW TO SEE IF YOUR WINDOWS IS COMPATIBLE
 Where is your node you need to have run.bat or start.bat In your .bat file there needs to be this
-Chose one to run your Node

 # RUN
-               @echo off
-               :restart
-               ls
-               idena-go --profile=lowpower --apikey=YOURAPIKEY --datadir node --rpcaddr localhost --rpcport YOURRPCPORT goto restart

-# RUN1

                @echo off
                idena-go.exe